cannabis benchmarks weekly report -- published 23 june 2017

 Greenhouse flower spanned from $800 to $3,350 per pound; the median price was $1,305/lb.

 Outdoor flower spanned from $700 to $1,800 per pound; the median price was $1,200/lb.

 The U.S. Spot Index continued the pattern of relatively small up-and-down weekly movements that has been observed over roughly the last month, this week rising by just over 2% to just surpass the $1,575 per pound threshold.
 Only warehouse flower saw a week-over-week decline in its volume-weighted average rates, which was offset by pricing for both sun-fueled grow types ticking upward.

 The table below illustrates the U.S. Spot Index, along with the volume weighted averages for all transactions accompanied by a medical or recreational / adult-use designation.

-Forward arrangements represented 4% of overall market activity this week.
-The average forward deal declined to 13 pounds.
-The proportion of forward deals for outdoor, greenhouse, and indoor-grown flower represented 30%, 40%, and 30% of forward arrangements, respectively.
-The average forward deal size for monthly delivery for outdoor, greenhouse, and indoor-grown flower was 17 pounds, 15 pounds, and 5 pounds, respectively.
+Forward arrangements represented just over 5% of overall market activity this week.
+The average forward deal decreased to 33.0 pounds, from 33.8 pounds last week.
+The proportion of forward deals for outdoor, greenhouse, and indoor-grown flower represented 45%, 40%, and 15% of forward arrangements, respectively.
+The average forward deal size for monthly delivery for outdoor, greenhouse, and indoor-grown flower was 40 pounds, 29 pounds, and 23 pounds, respectively.